Repair Rebuild In SQL Server to Fix Master Database Corruption

 - Next, Go to SQL Server instance and right click on it.
 And then, click Properties

 - Now, On the SQL Server Properties Window, select the Advanced tab.

 - Now, Go to the startup parameters tab and prefix ‘-m’ in the startup parameters text box.
 Remove the prefix after the process is complete.

 - Now, Launch the SQL Server and type in the following command to restore SQL Server from a master backup file.

 - RESTORE DATABASE master FROM DISK = ‘C:\BackupLocation\master.bak’ WITH REPLACE; GO

 Solution#3 Alternative Solution To Fix Master Database Corruption- Using Third-Party Application

 At times, the manual solution can be very difficult to understand and follow.
 A thorough knowledge of working as a system administrator of SQL Server is required.
 Hence, users look for a workaround from the tedious and irrelevant procedures.
 Users can opt for an alternate solution to perform the lengthy steps.
 This involves downloading a third-party application like SQL Database Repair.
 It is a reliable and efficient solution for recovering corrupt database files of SQL Server.
 The software is very easy-to-use and can be used by both a technical and a non-technical user.

 Wrapping It Up

 Corruption in the master database is a major issue that can prevent users from accessing SQL Server.
 Once the master database is corrupted all the essential information regarding login details are lost as well.
 Hence, users can use the manual solutions suggested in this post for SQL Server Repair Rebuild Usage.
-An alternative solution is also suggested for non-technical users.
+An alternative solution is also suggested for non-technical users to fix master database corruption.
 A professional solution like SQL Recovery software can make the entire task easier and simpler.